cedrickchee/llama/README.md

 **Combined**

 All changes and fixes baked into one:
-- Non-Model Parallel (MP): all MP logic removed (MP shards weights across a GPU cluster setup)
+- Non-Model Parallel (MP): all MP constructs removed (MP shards weights across a GPU cluster setup)
 - 8-bit quantized model using bitsandbytes
 - Sampler fixes, better sampler